Skip to main content

 Section Image

-When clinically appropriate, we refer patients for spinal X-rays to better understand the structural condition of the spine.
+When clinically appropriate, we refer patients for spinal X-rays to better understand the structural condition of the spine – particularly when symptoms suggest disc stress, joint degeneration, or nerve irritation.

 X-rays allow both you and Dr. Leo to: